-Here, the \emph{long-context influence} of $x_i$, $I(x_i;\theta_0)\geq0$, selects key tokens to have a large log probability gain under long context ($\lpg$ , \Eqref{eq:lpg}) and a large log probability value ($\lpv$, \Eqref{eq:lpv}) based on an evaluator model with parameters $\theta_0$, with two threshold parameters $\alpha, \beta$. $\hat I(x_i)=I(x_i)/\sum_{j}I(x_j)$ is the relative influence after normalization.
+Here, the \emph{long-context influence} of $x_i$, $I(x_i;\theta_0)\geq0$, selects key tokens to have a large long-short difference ($\lsd$, \Eqref{eq:lsd}) and a large long-context likelihood ($\lcl$, \Eqref{eq:lcl}) based on an evaluator model with parameters $\theta_0$, with two threshold parameters $\alpha, \beta$. $\hat I(x_i)$ is the relative influence after normalization.
 The first criterion ensures that the generation of the token is enhanced by the additional information in the long-context.
 The second criterion excludes the fundamentally hard (misclassified) tokens that long context information does not help.
 Based on these criteria, all tokens are divided into two categories.
 Tokens that meet the criteria are selected as key tokens and are included in the perplexity calculation with equal weight, while those that do not meet the criteria are excluded from the calculation.
 Later in Section~\ref{subsec:exp-longppl}, we show that in contrast to standard PPL, LongPPL computed on a natural language corpus for multiple LLMs correlates well with their performance on long-context benchmarks, including LongEval~\citep{longchat2023}, LongBench~\citep{bai2023longbench}, and RULER~\citep{hsieh2024ruler}.
 We also consider other similar variants of the influence function (\eg with soft reweighting) and find them to be generally effective (though often less accurate).

 \textbf{Remark on the Evaluator Model $\theta_0$.} Notably, the evaluator $P_{\theta_0}$ used for computing the long-context influence \textbf{can be different from the evaluated model $P_\theta$}.
 In fact, for the evaluator, we need a powerful model to ensure that they give a relatively accurate estimate of the token's long-context influence.
 This requires the evaluator itself to have a strong long-context understanding ability.
-In practice, we adopt the medium-sized Qwen2-72B-Instruct~\citep{yang2024qwen2} to select key tokens for all evaluated models for a fair comparison.
+Our empirical findings show that using the model $P_\theta$ itself as the evaluator $P_{\theta_0}$ leads to LongPPL being unable to distinguish the model's long-context capabilities (Appendix \ref{subsec:ablation}).
+In practice, we find that a small-sized model like Llama-3.1-8B \citep{dubey2024llama} is enough to serve as a good evaluator.